-- 18. (1) The Commission must report to the National Assembly at least once every year 20 on its activities, the performance of its functions and the achievement of its objectives. - (2) In addition to the report contemplated in subsection (1), the Commission must, as soon as possible, submit to the National Assembly reports on the findings in respect of functions and investigations of a serious nature which were performed or conducted by it: Provided that the Commission may, at any time, submit a report to the National 25 Assembly if it deems it necessary. - (3) The Commission may, subject to the provisions of subsection (5), in the manner it deems fit, in writing, make known to any person, the head of the organisation or institution, or the executive authority of any national or provincial department, any finding, point of view or recommendation in respect of a matter investigated by it.
+- 19. (1) The Commission must report to the National Assembly at least once every year on its activities, the performance of its functions and the achievement of its objectives. - (2) In addition to the report contemplated in subsection (1), the Commission must, as soon as possible, submit to the National Assembly reports on the findings in respect of functions and investigations of a serious nature which were performed or conducted by it: Provided that the Commission may, at any time, submit a report to the National Assembly if it deems it necessary. - (3) The Commission may, subject to the provisions of subsection (5), in the manner 50 it deems fit, make known to any person, organisation or institution any finding, point of view or recommendation in respect of a matter investigated by it. - (4) If the Commission makes any finding or recommendation in respect of a matter investigated by it known to the organisation or institution concerned, that organisation or institution must within 30 days after becoming aware of such finding or 55 recommendation respond in writing to the Commission, indicating the steps that it has taken to give effect to such finding or recommendation, if any such steps are required.

-- (4) If the Commission makes any finding or recommendation in respect of a matter investigated by it known to the head of the organisation or institution or the executive authority of any national or provincial department concerned, the head of the organisation or institution or the executive authority of any national or provincial department concerned must within 60 days after becoming aware of such finding or recommendation respond in writing to the Commission, indicating whether his or her organisation, institution or department intends taking any steps to give effect to such finding or recommendation, if any such steps are required. - (5) The findings of an investigation by the Commission must, when it deems it fit but as soon as possible, be made available to the complainant and any person implicated 40 thereby.
+(5) The findings of an investigation by the Commission must, when it deems it fit but as soon as possible, be made available to the complainant and any person implicated thereby.